Last Updated on August 10, 2023

 Grinnell is located just off the I-80 in Iowa, an hour away from Des Moines, Cedar Rapids and Iowa City!
 It’s a little college town and I spent a couple of days exploring, just before school was ‘back in season’!
 Here are my top 10 things to do in Grinnell Iowa!

 Disclosure: My stay was hosted by the Hotel Grinnell but as always opinions are 100% my own!
+Please check direct with businesses mentioned for up to date opening hours and prices.
 This post contains affiliate links.
 For more information visit my Privacy & Disclosure Policy.

 Updated: April 2021